DigitalVS/JRPrintPreview/README.md

 JRPrintPreview printPreview = new JRPrintPreview(jasperPrint);
 printPreview.show();
 ```
+### Running on Java 9 and later versions

-This code should work on Java 9 and 10 as is.
+The example project should work on Java 9 and 10 as is if used with legacy classpath.
+Repository contains some additional files which have to be used to compile and execute provided example
-For Java 11 and later don't forget to add JavaFX dependencies to pom.xml file.
+as Java 9+ module path application.

+For module path application, provided files `pom.xml.12` and `module-info.java.12` have to be renamed to `pom.xml` and `module-info.java` respectively.
+Pom.xml file is written specifically for Java 12 (as file extension indicates).
+For other Java versions user need to edit `pom.xml` file and to change Java version in Maven compile plugin configuration `source` and `target` tags, and also all `version` tags for JavaFX dependencies.